 Um, hello, I’m already here reading this.
 How am I not existing?

 We linger at the edges of our lives, never fully stepping into them, haunting ourselves while we wait for things to change.
+We will wait forever.

+This is how most of us reach adulthood without existing.
 We don’t know how to be.